mercure-imaging/mercure-radiomics/README.md

 Current radiomics processing packages included in the module are [Pyradiomics](https://github.com/AIM-Harvard/pyradiomics) and [MIRP](https://github.com/oncoray/mirp).This module runs as a docker container in mercure, it can be added to an existing mercure installation using docker tag : *mercureimaging/mercure-radiomics*.
 The module will perform radiomic feature extraction for DICOM image series sent to mercure with accompanying ROIs in DICOM RTSTRUCT or SEG format.

+Radiomic feature measures are provided in .csv format, .json results that can be retrieved from the mercure database and also DICOM Structured Reports for onward transfer and analysis.
 <br>

 ## **Installation**